-FROM: FREDERICK J. RYAN, JR.

-SUBJECT: Gifts for Exhibitions in Your Library and Eureka College

-In following up on our discussion about determining appropriate gifts for your Presidential Library and Eureka College, I have obtained the following information.

-T-Shirts, Hats, Footballs

-John Hilboldt in the Gift Unit reports that there are over 644 T-shirts, 138 hats/caps and thirty footballs in the inventory of gifts you have received.
-We can select a representative sample of these items for immediate shipment to Eureka and retain the balance for the Library.

-Presidential Gifts
+Approve

-Since few members of the public receive or even see the gifts that you give to distinguished visitors, we thought that Eureka College might like a set of standard Presidential gifts to include in a display case.
-This would include the basic cufflinks, stick pin, the bar, belt buckle, jelly bean jar, bookmark and other gifts representative of those that you have given.
+FROM: FREDERICK J. RYAN, JR.4 SUBJECT: Gifts for Exhibitions in Your Library and Eureka College our discussion about determining appropriate gifts for following information ibrary and Eureka College, I have obtained the n.
+T-Shirts, Hats, Foo otballs 138 hats/caps and treceived.
+We can e Gift Unit reports that there are over 644 T-shirts, thirty footballs in the inventory of gifts you have select a representative sample of these items for to Eureka and retain the balance for the Library.
+Approve Disapprove Presidential Gifts give to distinguished a set of standard P would include the b of the public receive or even see the gifts that you ed visitors, we thought that Eureka College might like residential gifts to include in a display case.
+This easic cufflinks, stick pin, tie bar, belt buckle, jelly and other gifts representative of those that you have

+Disapprove